sccn/sccn.github.io/tutorials/10_Group_analysis/multiple_subject_proccessing_overview.md

 [here](ftp://sccn.ucsd.edu/pub/5subjects_reduced.zip), has been used to create the example screens in this tutorial.

-We recommend that after following the tutorial using this small example studyset, users next explore component clustering by forming EEGLAB studies for one or more of their existing experimental studies testing the component clustering functions more fully on data they know well by repeating the steps outlined in the tutorial.

 Upgrades to several standard EEGLAB plotting functions also allow them to be applied simultaneously to whole studysets (either sequentially or in parallel) rather than to single datasets, for example allowing users